larryturner/diamondback/readme.rst

 -   `Serial <https://larryturner.github.io/diamondback/diamondback.commons#module-diamondback.commons.Serial>`__
-    singleton instance which encodes and decodes an instance or collection with JSON, or base-85 encoded gzip JSON binary format using the jsonpickle packages.
+    singleton instance which encodes and decodes an instance or collection with JSON or BSON, base-85 encoded gzip JSON, format using the jsonpickle package.
+An instance may be an object or a collection, referenced by abstract or concrete types, and the instance will be correctly encoded and decoded without custom encoding definition.

 `filters <https://larryturner.github.io/diamondback/diamondback.filters>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^